 Upon HUD approval, HACSM implemented this activity in FY15.
-In FY2020, HACSM has used this MTW flexibility mainly for PBV units with specific preferences, such as homeless and special needs units where the program participants may benefit from the services provided by the owner.
+In FY2022, HACSM has used this MTW flexibility for PBV units with specific preferences, such as homeless and supportive service units where the program participants with special needs may benefit from the services provided by the owner.

 Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-HC #3: Average Applicant Tim e on Waitlist in Months Average applicant time on wait list in months Average applicant time on wait list FY2015 was 48 months 1 month 1 month Yes Narrative of Challenges, if not Achieved and Potential New Strategy
+HC #3: Average Applicant Time on Waitlist in Months Average applicant time on wait list in months Average applicant time on wait list FY2015 was 48 months 1 month 1 month Yes Narrative of Challenges, if not Achieved and Potential New Strategy